MarcotulliMatteo/DifferenceBetweenDates/README.md

 otherwise

-we calculate the difference checking the months left from the end of the first year - 1 adding the months from the start of the year of the second date
+calculate the difference checking the months left from the end of the first year - 1 adding the months from the start of the year of the second date

 after that,

 case 1: checked if the day of second date is >= the day of the first date, added a month

-case 2: checked month of date1 and date2 are the same but the firstDay > secondDay we add 12 month (not 11 because the current month count is -1)
+case 2: checked month of date1 and date2 are the same but the firstDay > secondDay added 12 month (not 11 because the current month count is -1)

 - Calculate years difference: